AMuriuki/hikanotes/README.md

-# Welcome to Microblog!
+# Welcome to Hikanotes!

-This is an example application featured in my [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
-See the tutorial for instructions on how to work with it.
+Hikanotes is a micro-blogging application.
+Access hikanotes on [here](https://hikanotes.io) and join the community of individuals.
+Feel free to clone the project and customise to your own preferences.